 Clark Griswold readies his lederhosen and feathered cap at a Bavarian festival where he is brought on stage to show off his worldliness through dance.
 In true National Lampoon style, the Schuhplatter quickly devolves from a slap dance to a slap fight, showing that Griswold shenanigans always beat out cultural traditions.

-#18 on The Best Movies of 1985see more on National Lampoon's European Vacation
+#42 on The Funniest '80s Moviessee more on National Lampoon's European Vacation

 Steve Stifler feels uncomfortable when he realizes he's in a gay bar, but his discomfort turns to anger when some patrons laugh at the prospect of being attracted to him.
 So what does the Stifmeister do?
 He initiates a dance-off.
 After he and Bear bare their dancing souls, they practically become BFFs, and Stifler gets his egotistical groove back.

 #10 on The Best American Moviessee more on American Wedding